universalcore/consular/docs/index.rst

 Consular is a micro-service that relays information between Marathon_ and Consul_.
 It registers itself for HTTP event callbacks with Marathon_ and makes the appropriate API calls to register applications that Marathon_ runs as services in Consul_.
-Registration of applications happens in the same way.
+De-registrations of applications happens in the same way.

 Marathon_ is always considered the source of truth.